openkruise/openkruise.io/versioned_docs/version-v1.4/user-manuals/cloneset.md

 apiVersion: apps.kruise.io/v1alpha1
 kind: CloneSet
 spec:
-  template:
-    metadata:
-      annotations:
-        example.io/initialing: "true"
-      finalizers:
+  lifecycle:
+    preNormal:
+      finalizersHandler:
       - example.io/unready-blocker
-  # ...
-  lifecycle:
     preDelete:
       finalizersHandler:
       - example.io/unready-blocker
     inPlaceUpdate:
       finalizersHandler:
       - example.io/unready-blocker
+  template:
+  # ...
 ```

 User controller logic:

-- For Pod in `Normal` state, if there is `example.io/initialing: true` in annotation and ready condition in Pod status is True, then add it to endpoints and remove the annotation
+- For Pod in `PreparingNormal` state, if there is no `example.io/unready-blocker`, patch the finalizer to Pod, and Pod will be available for CloneSet, and will enter `Normal` state.
 - For Pod in `PreparingDelete` and `PreparingUpdate` states, delete it from endpoints and remove `example.io/unready-blocker` finalizer
 - For Pod in `Updated` state, add it to endpoints and add `example.io/unready-blocker` finalizer